Wisp

 For example, a wsproxy endpoint might look like this: ws://example.com/customprefix/host:port

-It is up to the server implementation to interpret the prefix.
-It may be ignored, or used for gatekeeping in order to establish password-based authentication.
+The server implementation interprets the prefix.
+It may be ignored or used for gatekeeping to establish password-based authentication.

 header does not need to be set.

-Immediately after a websocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
-The stream ID for this packet must be set to 0, which corresponds to the version of the Wisp protocol (0 means Wisp v1).
+Immediately after a WebSocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
+The stream ID for this packet must be set to 0, corresponding to the Wisp protocol version (0 means Wisp v1).
 The client must wait for this CONTINUE packet to be received before beginning any communications.
-The purpose of this packet is to ensure that the client does not have to wait for a CONTINUE packet for the creation of each stream, reducing the overall delay.
+The purpose of this packet is to ensure that the client does not have to wait for a CONTINUE packet to create each stream, reducing the overall delay.

 The Wisp protocol specifications were written by @ading2210.